na-na-hi/renget/archive/chrprompt2.md

 Q3: Are you looking forward to evolution?
 >Duh.
 Who wouldn't?
 Getting bigger, badder, and stronger isn't exactly easy to pass up!
 I know some mons like to tell ghost stories about Rowlets evolve into weird ghost owls who have magic arrows or whatever, but that's ridiculous.
 Everyone knows that Decidueye aren't Ghost-types, they're Fighting-type who use mean combos and sling around Aura Spheres and stuff.
 Real Explorer material!
 Q4: I hope your first impression of the guild wasn't too traumatizing.
 Are there any guild members you've met so far that you can tolerate?
+>Yeah, well, traumatizing isn't even the half of it.
+This Guild isn't even CLOSE to being up to Wigglytuff's standards - Alpha's sake, I don't even think it's up to Dragonite's Guild standards!
+Most of my guild"mates," and I use "mates" VERY loosely, are a few apples short of an orchard.
+But I can't lie, there's still at least some good guys.
+> Beast is pretty nice, and he totally gets how I feel about everything here.
+We can't talk a lot since he's always busy trying to cook for these guys, but sometimes he passes me a few crackers at night since I absolutely REFUSE to eat with these loons. ...Most of the time they're stale, but I appreciate it, at least.
+> Vileplume and Bellossom are also, y'know, normal.
+Those poor guys are always stuck dealing with their team, though, so we barely talk.
+Not that I'm crying about that fact - if it's a choice between being anti-social or risking dealing with Adrian or Enny, I'm taking option A.
+> Guildmaster Lliam is okay too.
+A bit quiet and jittery though, like he's hiding something, but I guess I can't blame him.
+I'd be jittery too if I was stuck trying to manage this circus act.

 ###Lliam
 Q1: Do you ever need to punish guild members?
 If so, how do you do it?